 - Recommendation: If the class has important discussion, especially if the discussion deals with testable material, consider following up with an email/announcement after class.

-- Recommendation: Provide transcripts of any videos or films in advance of showing them in class.
-If a transcript is not available, provide a summary that includes all testable information of the video/film in advance
+- Recommendation: Provide a digital version of a transcript for any video or film in advance of showing them in class.
+If a transcript is not available, provide a summary that includes all testable information of the video/film in advance.

 - Recommendation: Only show videos that have accurate and available captions.